icco/resume/resume.md

  * Updated and revised the Forest Management Plan and organized conservation projects throughout camp.
  * Took care of children ages ten to eighteen and responsible for creating and planning daily schedules for my classes.
  * Taught merit badge classes such as wilderness survival, camping, hiking, and others.
- * Dealt with medical emergencies ranging from altitude sickness and dehydration to broken ribs.